calmdaysamuel/finnhub-api-cpp/README.md

 This library provides an easy to use interface for requesting data from the Finnhub API.

+The documentation for the official API can be found here: https://finnhub.io/docs/api, and should be used to as a refernce to understand input parameters
 This library depends on two libraries that need to need manually installed:

 Libcurl: https://curl.haxx.se/docs/install.html